 That experience confirmed Mr. Kuebler’s longing to return to his alma mater and to teach in more than one discipline.
 “There were a lot of places I was interested in teaching at, but I always had it in the back of my mind that it would be sad if I could never do Euclid again, or Newton,” he says.
 “It was always my dream to come back, particularly for the community of tutors here and the opportunity to teach across the curriculum.”

-That dream has at last come true.
-Mr. Kuebler is teaching freshman philosophy and sophomore theology, as well as sophomore seminar, and enjoying what he still considers to be “the greatest job in the world.”
+That dream has come true.
+Mr. Kuebler now enjoys what he still considers to be “the greatest job in the world.”